 The project team has worked with over 60 places of worship around the country, including extensive collaborations throughout the project with:

 Drawing on learning from the project and the practices of partners, we are developing open educational resources and training for students, communities and the professionals and support bodies who work with them.

-In May 2017, the Open University contracted an independent consultant, Ashley Jay Brockley (previously Gemma Burford) of Green Spiral Consulting, to conduct a mid-term impact review for the Empowering Design Practices research project.
+In May 2017, the Open University contracted an independent consultant, Ashley Jay Brockley of Green Spiral Consulting, to conduct a mid-term impact review for the Empowering Design Practices research project.
 The objective of the work was to review the impact of the project on local groups, organisations and institutions that have engaged in project activities, and to inform the development of a framework for capturing and evaluating impact in the long term.
 The review covered project activities delivered up to the end of August 2018.

-The above data, provided evidence for the following:
+Data collected for this review provided evidence for the following:

 Direct impact on people, communities and their projects:

 The study identified a number of direct impacts on people and practices, such as for example that people were able to work together more collaboratively, change their perceptions about their buildings or projects and what is possible to be achieved, and acquire new skills allowing them to engage in design more effectively.

 The study also identified a number of cases where approaches, outputs and ideas from the EDP project led to wider socio-economic benefits, such as creating better connections with other organisations, and securing funding from external sources to carry out adaptation or refurbishment projects.

 The mid-term review focused on people who look after places of worship.
 Future impact evaluation will include other beneficiaries such as students participating in live projects, professionals attending EDP activities or using EDP methods or resources, learners taking the EDP online course and researchers themselves.